himorin/scripts/snippets/sample.rst

   + second order is possible, but need to place blank line before and after

-    + leading 4 spaces does not change.
+    + Adding leading spaces will make deeper orders

 1. ordered list is by leading number
 #. continuous number will be assigned automatically with #